benihime91/retinanet_pet_detector/README.md

       --output_dir "/content/retinanet_pet_detector/data/"
   ```

   Run this command to convert training, valiation and test splits.
   The datasets will be saved in `--output_dir` as  `train.csv`,`valid.csv` and `test.csv`.
   Set the `--csv` argument to the path to `data-full.csv` generated above.
+  You can also set a seed by passing in the `--seed` argument to insure that results reproducibility.

   ```bash
   $ python references/data_utils.py \